Center Street at Second St., looking south, Casper, May 17, 1907. Grand Central Hotel

 the problem with Indians also arose.
 With the Treaty of Fort Laramie, Fort Caspar was abandoned.

 In the 1880's the Chicago & Northwestern Railroad, under the leadership of its general manager, Marvin

 Hughitt, began a vigorous expansion of its system.
 A subsidiary, the Fremont, Elkhorn & Missouri Valley Railroad Company,

 began pushing westward through the Dakotas and Nebraska heading for the Black Hills.
 By

 1885 it had reached Chadron, Nebraska.
 In Wyoming, the railroad pushed along the Niobrara River in search of

 coal near present day Shawnee.
 With the expansion of the cattle industry, Hughitt determined that the

-western terminus should be on the north bank of the North Platte west of Fort Fetterman.
-This would provide
+western terminus should be on the north bank of the North Platte west of Fort Fetterman possibly near the location of the

 a convenient terminal for the loading of cattle from the great ranches in Powder River country.

 Brands of Carey and Bro..